SriramV739/cf_ai_chatbot/PROMPTS.md

 # List of AI prompts used

-> **Note:** This file was originally written on a google doc.
-I used ChatGPT to format this PROMPTS.md in a nice way.
+> **Note:** This file and README.md was originally written on a google doc.
+I used ChatGPT to format PROMPTS.md and README.md in a nice way.